cvxpy/cvxpy/README.md

 For detailed instructions, see the [installation guide](https://www.cvxpy.org/install/index.html).

-**Python 2.7 end of life**: The CVXPY development team plans to stop supporting Python 2 later this year, starting with the release of CVXPY 1.1.
+**Python 2.7 end of life**: The CVXPY development team will stop supporting python 2.7 and python 3.4, starting when CVXPY version 1.1 is released.

 ## Getting started
 To get started with CVXPY, check out the following: